bnikom/employement-directory/README.md

 ## Main Technologies Used:

 ##### Express:
-A framework for Node to run the back end portion of the application
+A framework for Node to run the back end portion of the application.
 #### ESM
-ES6 module loader for Node
+ES6 module loader for Node.
 #### Reactstrap:
 React Components styled using Bootstrap 4.
-Saves me tons of time on building components
+Saves tons of time on building components.
 #### Bootstrap 4:
-Great CSS Framework that again saves me tons of time on styling my components.
-And it uses flexbox!!
+CSS Framework that saves tons of time on styling and it uses flexbox!!
 #### Axios:
 Promise-based HTTP client that is super easy to use and has great out-of-the-box features in its API.
 #### MongoDB:
-popular nonrelational DB for storing the employees.
+Popular nonrelational DB used to store the employees.
 #### Mongoose:
 easy to use mongodb schema model.
 #### Multer:
-popular file uplaod library
+File uplaod library.

 ## To add for future development
 1. **TESTING** I did not have time to fully implement all of the testing features I wanted.
 I unfortunately learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.